Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

 allowable value for this property would be `8`.
 * (optional) `inter_node_communication_enabled` designates if this pool is set up for inter-node communication.
 This must be set to `true` for any containers that must communicate with each other such as MPI applications.
+This property cannot be enabled if there are positive values for both `dedicated and `low_priority` compute nodes specified above.
 This property will be force enabled if peer-to-peer replication is enabled.
 * (required) `publisher` is the publisher name of the Marketplace VM image.
 * (required) `offer` is the offer name of the Marketplace VM image.